Baby Proofing Handyman in Queen Creek, AZ

 How long does baby proofing last?

 Depends on the kid and the hardware.
-A magnetic lock on a cabinet lasts as long as the magnet holds (years).
+A magnetic lock on a cabinet lasts years.
 A pressure gate lasts until the kid is tall enough to climb over it.
-At that point, you've probably moved past the climbing phase anyway.
+By then you've probably moved past the climbing phase anyway.
 Furniture anchors are permanent.
-The investment in quality hardware pays for itself because you're not replacing safety gates every year.
+Quality hardware pays for itself because you're not replacing safety gates every year.

 Get Your Home Baby Proofed the Right Way